pyhgf: A neural network library for predictive coding: Design and Implementation

 The third central component is the set of $n$ in-place update functions $\mathcal{F} = \{f_1, ..., f_n\}$ defining a message passing step operating on the network's parameter set such as:

 In a convolutional neural network, this set of functions would include the linear product of input and weights as well as the activation functions.
-In the generalized HGF \parencite{weber2023}, this includes three kinds of steps: a prediction (based on previous values and any parent nodes), an update step (based on input from child nodes and the prediction), and the computation of a prediction error.
+In the generalised HGF \parencite{weber2023}, this includes three kinds of steps: a prediction (based on previous values and any parent nodes), an update step (based on input from child nodes and the prediction), and the computation of a prediction error.
 The specific computations in each case depend on the type of coupling between parent and children nodes.
-Note that the function is parametrized by a target node $k$ on which it applies.
-This allows defined local computation where only information from a subset of adjacent nodes is used, such as in the mean field approximation.
+Note that the function is parametrized by a target node $k$ to which it applies.
+This allows for defined local computation where only information from a subset of adjacent nodes is used, such as in particular mean field approximations.

 Finally, a fourth component is introduced to control the scheduling of these update steps over time as $\Sigma = [f_1^{n_1}, ..., f_i^{n_k}, f_i \in \mathcal{F}, n \in 1, ..., k ]$.
 This ordered list describes a sequence of functions parametrized on individual nodes.
 The update order shapes belief propagation.
 This component is rarely expressed in the form of a parameter in most conventional applications of neural networks, as well as in the previous implementation of the HGF.
 This sequence is instead scripted outside the network's closure and, therefore, not accessible during inference or optimization.
-In the case of predictive coding neural networks, however, finer control over belief propagation might be requested by the user, which also offers flexibility in the modification of belief propagation dynamically.
-When using the HGF as implemented in \texttt{pyhgf}, this scheduling can be generated at runtime from the network structure $\Xi$, assuming an ideal belief propagation pattern with a cascade of prediction from the leaves to the root of the network, and another cascade of prediction error / posterior update pair from the roots to the leaves.
+In the case of predictive coding neural networks, however, finer control over belief propagation might be requested by the user, of a kind which also offers flexibility in the modification of belief propagation dynamically.
+When using the HGF as implemented in \texttt{pyhgf}, this scheduling can be generated at runtime from the network structure $\Xi$, assuming an ideal belief propagation pattern with a cascade of prediction from the leaves to the roots of the network, and another cascade of prediction error / posterior update pair from the roots to the leaves.